gnairooze/network/calculate-api-needed-bandwidth.md

 - Each network segment between devices must be provisioned for the full client bandwidth.
 - Total internal bandwidth is a multiple of client bandwidth, based on the number of hops.
 - Caching and compression at reverse proxies can reduce actual bandwidth usage.
-- load balancers may offer WAN optimization, further reducing bandwidth needs if enabled[3](https://wtit.com/wp-content/uploads/2016/10/f5-white-paper-myths-of-bandwidth-optimization-.pdf)[4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).
+- load balancers may offer WAN optimization, further reducing bandwidth needs if enabled [3](https://wtit.com/wp-content/uploads/2016/10/f5-white-paper-myths-of-bandwidth-optimization-.pdf) [4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).

 #### summary
 Your setup means that for every byte delivered to a client, that byte is transmitted multiple times within your internal network, once for each hop between devices.
 This can significantly increase the total network bandwidth required inside your infrastructure compared to what is delivered to clients [1](https://serverfault.com/questions/247337/proxy-bandwidth) [4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).